 What are the biggest mistakes women make when it comes to skin?

 My feeling on the huge rise in invasive treatments is one of horror.
 If any form of damage or harm is inflicted to the human body, one of its first responses is to produce collagen.
 For instance, microdermabrasion – why would anyone want to harm themselves just to increase the production of collagen?
 Damage to the surface can have many long-term consequences, which I have personally seen over the years.
-Our largest organ is the skin, and it has many important functions, which is why it should be nurtured, cared for, and protected.
+Our largest organ is the skin, and it has many important functions, which is why it should be nurtured and protected.

 What three products should a woman always use?